tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 				DONE: Initial coding
 			3) At end of wrapper(): Write stateful_dict to save_stateful_json.txt (in overwrite mode)
 				DONE: Initial coding

+ISSUE: I am creating many duplicate objects during de-serialization
-			DONE: Sent email inquiry to Franco to see if I'm taking the right general appraoch to persisting objects
+	DONE: Sent email inquiry to Franco to see if I'm taking the right general appraoch to persisting objects - he's not familiar with issue
-			TBD: Troubleshoot duplicate object issue (i.e. gate reports as both open and closed)
+		IN-PROC: Troubleshoot duplicate object issue (i.e. gate reports as both open and closed)
 			IDEA: I can solve the stateful_dict problem by storing only string values and converting to objects after de-serializing (loading)
 			IDEA: but when I go to persist the objects themselves I think I will create many more duplicates during de-serialization :(
-				IDEA: Find a way to list all objects for troubleshooting
+			DONE: Find a way to list all objects for troubleshooting
-				IDEA: Try using child shema's in Marshmallow
+			TBD: Try using child schema's in Marshmallow to reduce the count of duplicate objects?
-				IDEA: If nothing works for marshmallow, try pickle
+			TBD: If nothing works for marshmallow, try pickle
 		TBD: clean up code comments

-	TBD: serialize to JSON and save stateful_dict to text file
+TBD: Once stateful_dict is solved, extend txt file saves to object instantiation
 	TBD: serialize to JSON and save class objects to text file
 	TBD: Change to saving to lists so that list of lists can dump and load using correct schema ??
-	TBD: Import stateful_dict from JSON
 	TBD: Import class objects from JSON
-	TBD: On start, import stateful_dict from default_stateful text file; on following runs save and load from save_stateful text file
 	TBD: On start, import class objects from default_obj text file; on following runs save and load from save_obj text file

 TBD: isolate main & interpreter using txt file loads
 	TBD: stop passing stateful_dict
 	TBD: move main to d3_main.py

+##########################
+### VERSION 3.30 START ###
+##########################

+NOTE: 3.30 to be all about DB integration

+DONE: Watch YouTube vid on SQLAlchemy: https://youtu.be/51RpDZKShiw
+	DONE: Create practice file
+	DONE: Watch video

+DONE: instantiate sqlalchemy DB
+	DONE: Queue huge sdk issues due to ancient version of sqlalchemy...
+	DONE: Have upgraded to version 1.1.2 using Stash but still getting issues in sqlite compiler
+	DONE: Think I might have to upgrade to 1.4.x to get JSON support for sqlalchemy.dialect.sqlite (installed 1.4.18)
+	DONE: now requires install of importlib_metadata (installed via 'pip install')
+	DONE: now I need to 'pip install typing_extensions'
+	NOTE: APPEARS TO WORK!!!

 TBD: now start working with sqlalchemy again in place of txt files
 	TBD: How do I setup a DB that continues to persist independent of an app running??